-For those who do not like gin, a popular spirit substitute is vodka.
+For those who don’t like gin, the substitute of choice is vodka.
 This is considered by many to be a more modern take on the martini.
-While the gin gives a more botanical and floral flavor, vodka will provide a smoother taste.
+While the gin lends the drink a floral flavor, vodka produces a smoother taste.

 - 1/2 ounce dry vermouth

 - 1/2 ounce olive brine